 While I was on the call, I glanced down at my cup and discovered the server had written me a note.
 It said, “Rock your world.”

-He shared with me how he trains his staff every day to make their customers happy.
+He shared with me how he trains his staff every day to make their guests happy.
 I asked if I could praise her in person.
 He said, “Of course, I’ll get her.”

 When I told Natalia how wonderful she was and asked to snap her picture, she first apologized that her writing was a bit sloppy.

 You can build a brand on a woman like that.

-One who works daily to create an exceptional experience for your customers.
+One who works daily to create an exceptional experience for visitors to your store.